-William Murchison, author and commentator, writes from Dallas.
+William Murchison's latest book is "THE COST OF LIBERTY: The Life of John Dickinson."
 To find out more about William Murchison, and to see features by other Creators Syndicate writers and cartoonists, visit the Creators Syndicate website at www.Creators.com.

 COPYRIGHT 2014 CREATORS.COM